Zeusomos/bonds/Rainfall/bonus0/walkthrough.md

 	(gdb) p 0xbffff65c - 0xbfffe648
 		$21 = 4116

 Return `EIP` address is after 4116 bytes.
-After buffer we have functions plus we ha
+After buffer we have functions plus we have 4096 in read so buffer is 4096 length.\
+Numbers in hex are transferred to decimal with the help of programming calculator